 Programming Through Mass Media

 Mass media are media forms designed to reach the largest audience possible.
 They include television, movies, radio, newspapers, magazines, books, records, video games and the internet.
 Many studies have been conducted in the past century to measure the effects of mass media on the population in order to discover the best techniques to influence it.
 From those studies emerged the science of Communications, which is used in marketing, public relations and politics.
-Mass communication is a necessary tool to insure the functionality of a large democracy; it is also a necessary tool for a dictatorship.
+Mass communication is a necessary tool to ensure the functionality of a large democracy; it is also a necessary tool for a dictatorship.
 It all depends on its usage.

-In the 1958 preface for A Brave New World, Aldous Huxley paints a rather grim portrait of society.
+In the 1958 preface to A Brave New World, Aldous Huxley paints a rather grim portrait of society.
 He believes it is controlled by an “impersonal force”, a ruling elite, which manipulates the population using various methods.

 “Impersonal forces over which we have almost no control seem to be pushing us all in the direction of the Brave New Worldian nightmare; and this impersonal pushing is being consciously accelerated by representatives of commercial and political organizations who have developed a number of new techniques for manipulating, in the interest of some minority, the thoughts and feelings of the masses.”